Dean of Students Office

 Intercollegiate Athletics: 101 Matthaei Building; 313-577-4280

 Wayne State University has a rich athletic tradition dating back to the fall of 1917 and recently celebrated 100 years of singular outreach and academic success.
 The first Detroit Junior College athletic event (precursor of Wayne State University) was a basketball game against the Detroit College of Law on January 19, 1918.
 Since then WSU student-athletes have captured numerous honors, including national championships awarded by the NCAA and conference championships.
-In the past ten years, 292 WSU student-athletes have been recognized as All-American.
-In the 100 year history, 621 students have been so recognized.
-Over seventy percent (70.23%) of the nearly 400-plus student-athletes currently involved in competitive athletics have a 3.00 or better cumulative grade point average.
-According to the latest federally mandated report, WSU student-athletes graduate at a seventy-six percent (76%) higher rate than the comparable campus population.
+In the past ten years, 264 WSU student-athletes have been recognized as All-American.
+In the 102 year history, 676 students have been so recognized.
+Over seventy-two percent (72.26%) of the nearly 400-plus student-athletes currently involved in competitive athletics have a 3.00 or better cumulative grade point average with every team having a GPA of at least 3.0 or better.
+According to the latest federally mandated report, WSU student-athletes Academic Success Rate is seventy-six percent (76%).
 The athletic department provides competitive opportunities in the following sports: baseball, men's and women's basketball, men's and women's cross country, men's and women's fencing, football, men's and women's golf, softball, men's and women's swimming/diving, men's and women's tennis, volleyball, and women's indoor/outdoor track.
-Last season, nine out of eighteen programs competed in NCAA championships.
+Last season, ten out of eighteen programs competed in NCAA championships.
 In 2012, women's swimming and diving won the NCAA National Championship joining ten other programs to be so honored.
-The past sixteen years WSU Athletics has had its sixteen highest ratings in the annual NACDA Cup and in twelve of the past fifteen years finished in the top 12% of the 319 institutions in Division II.
+The past eighteen years WSU Athletics has had its eighteen highest ratings in the annual NACDA Cup and in thirteen of the past sixteen years finished in the top 12% of the 319 institutions in Division II.
 The NACDA ranks the top overall competitive intercollegiate athletic programs in the country.

 The University offers a wide and varied program of recreational and intramural activities.
 The Matthaei Complex, and the surrounding athletic campus on forty-three acres of land, located on the west end of campus, offers a myriad of drop-in activity areas that include courts and fields for basketball, football, jogging, racquetball, soccer, squash, tennis, and volleyball, a weight training/exercise room, and swimming facilities.
 Use of these facilities is free with a current University ID or with a membership through the Mort Harris Recreation and Fitness Center.
-The recently built Multipurpose Indoor Facility features 35,000 square feet of usable space, four tennis courts and a sprint track.
+The recently built Doris J. & Donald L. Duchene, Sr. Athletic Facility features 35,000 square feet of usable space, four tennis courts and a sprint track.
 Open recreation hours and rental information for this facility are available at: http://rfc.wayne.edu/multipurpose/

 Ticket and schedule Information is available at the Athletic Office, 101 Matthaei Building, 313-577-4280.
 All men's basketball and football games are broadcast on the Warrior Radio Network at WDTK-AM 1400 and FM 101.5 and are also available for free on the internet.
 Students are admitted free to all University-controlled WSU athletic events with a One Card.

-Matthaei is normally open from 7:00 a.m. to 9:30 p.m., Monday through Friday; and is closed to recreation on Saturday and Sunday, during the fall, winter and spring/summer semesters.
+Matthaei is normally open from 7:00 a.m. to 8:30 p.m., Monday through Friday; and is closed to recreation on Saturday and Sunday, during the fall and winter semesters.
 During the spring/summer semester the Building is open from 7:00 a.m. to 7:30 p.m., Monday through Friday.
 Outdoor tennis courts and track are available during posted hours.
 A facility schedule is published monthly.
 Operational hours are subject to change, and not all areas of the complex will be available at all times, due to scheduled classes, intramural activities and varsity athletics.
 Lap swim is available at the Matthaei for all affiliates and the lap hours are on the monthly recreation schedule, available online or hard copy at Matthaei.
 Locker and towel services are available for all affiliates daily with current OneCard at no charge.
 Locker rental plans both semester and yearly are also available.
-For charges and additional facility information, visit the Matthaei Shop in the Matthaei Building; or call 313-577-4260 or 577-4295.
+For charges and additional facility information, visit the Matthaei Shop in the Matthaei Building; or call 313-577-4295.

 Mort Harris Recreation and Fitness Center